-Gil Lackey – Chairman of the Board
+David Hawkins – Chairman of the Board

-Hawkins’ credits over the years include: Mississippi Outdoors, Mississippi Sportsman, Mississippi Woods and Waters, Mississippi Lands and Lodges, Crappie, Camping Life, Cabela’s Online, Rifle and Shotgun Sport Shooting, Mississippi Game and Fish, Mississippi Digital Daily, and more than a dozen newspapers.
+David Hawkins, a Mississippi native, began his outdoor writing career in 1990 with a weekly newspaper column in the Scott County Times.
+He joined SEOPA in 1992.
+Through the years Hawkins’ credits have grown to include: Mississippi Outdoors, Mississippi Sportsman, Mississippi Woods and Waters, Mississippi Lands and Lodges, Crappie, Camping Life, Cabela’s Online, Rifle and Shotgun Sport Shooting, Mississippi Game and Fish, Mississippi Digital Daily, and more than a dozen newspapers.

-Bobby Dale – First Vice President
+Bobby Dale – President

-Dale joined SEOPA in 2007 and has enthusiastically attended conferences and served a term on the board of directors.
-He and his wife Martha grew up in Tupelo.
+Like many outdoor communicators, Dr. Bobby Dale has a full-time or part-time career in another field.
+Two days a week you can find him at the local clinic.
+Dale writes an outdoor medical column for Delta Wildlife and occasional features for other outdoor magazines.
+He published a children’s book in 2009 and three turkey hunting books since then.
+Dale joined SEOPA in 2007 and has enthusiastically attended conferences and served on the board of directors.
+He and his wife Martha grew up in Tupelo, Miss.
 They have two married daughters, two grandchildren, five “rescue” dogs and a cat.

-Alan Clemons – Second Vice President
+Alan Clemons – First Vice President

-Kevin Tate – Secretary
+Kevin Tate – Second Vice President

-Tate has been with Mossy Oak since 2000 and is also past Chairman of the Board of the Professional Outdoor Media Association.
+Kevin Tate is vice president of Media Productions for Mossy Oak, in West Point, Miss.
+He works with an in-house team of professionals who produce more than 100 episodes of original broadcast television per year, airing on Outdoor Channel and Pursuit.
+Tate has been with Mossy Oak since 2000 and is also past chairman of the board of the Professional Outdoor Media Association.
 He produces a weekly outdoors page for the Northeast Mississippi Daily Journal in Tupelo.
 He and his wife Amy have two children, Avery and Walker.

-Richard Hines – Director (2017)
+Richard Hines – Director (2019)

 Richard Hines is a freelance writer and photographer specializing in stream fishing as well as waterfowl and small game hunting, with credits in books as well as in state and regional magazines.
 He is a Certified Wildlife Biologist, and he recently retired from US Fish and Wildlife and Kentucky Department of Fish and Wildlife Resources after 39 years.
 He is a Boone and Crockett Measurer Emeritus, and he currently serves as vice president of the Tennessee Outdoor Writers Association (TOWA).